tettuan/tmux-monitor/README.md

 7. **Monitoring**: Reports pane status back to main pane
 8. **Display**: Shows comprehensive pane list with real-time updates

+The monitoring operates on a continuous cycle with 30-second intervals for content change detection, providing real-time status updates without the need for longer monitoring cycles.

 ## Requirements

 - **Deno**: 1.40+ (runtime)